The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 St Anne's Park Today

-I walk this park every day and still find new surprises.
-Here's what you'll find:
+I walk this park every day and still spot new things.
+Here's what’s packed into it:

-And I've surely left things out.
-But you get why I love living here.
+And I’ve definitely missed a few.
+But now you see why I live here.

 Gaelic Games

 When you enter the park, you'll see the two Gaelic sports of Hurling and Football being played.
 These sports are only played in Ireland.
-They are 100% amateur, no trading players between clubs.
-You play for your home county only.
-Pure pride.
-The GAA is the lifeblood of so many Irish communities.
 Look for the purple tops on the kids and adults throughout Raheny.
-They're more popular than English Premium League clubs.

-If you're on my walking tour, I'll explain more of the rules and tell you why my dad has been banned twice for life from playing Gaelic sports!
+If you're on my walking tour, I'll tell you why my dad has been banned for life from playing Gaelic sports!

 The Dark Hedges of Raheny

 All the tourists race to Northern Ireland to see the Dark Hedges from Game of Thrones.
-No one tells them that TV editing is a powerful thing, the real version is more "Grey Saplings" than mystical forest.
-But here in St Anne's Park, we've got a better tree tunnel.
-Just watch out for the squirrel chasing dogs instead of dragons.
+But here in St Anne's Park, we have our own version, although it's more squirrel chasing dogs you have to look our for instead of dragons.

 Park Run

-On a Saturday morning, they have the Park Run.
+On a Saturday mornings, there is a Community Park Run.
 I love the concept behind it.
-It's a 5km run, but it's not about the run or winning, it's about bringing the community together.
-You can walk it if you like.
-It's totally free.
-And you should join in, what better way to learn about a place than temporarily become part of it.
+It's a 5km run, but it's not about winning, it's about bringing the community together.
+You can do it too!
+It's free.
+Run or walk it.

 St Anne's Farmers Market

 Also on a Saturday morning (see why I suggest coming on a Saturday) is the Farmers Market.
-I buy most of my groceries here direct from the organic farms.
-Fruit, veg, apples, cider, eggs, meat, bread, everything you'd need.
-You're on holiday though and don't want to cook, don't worry, there's about 20 stalls selling hot food.
-Come hungry, order your food and sit down on the grass with a few hundred Dubliners.
+I buy all my groceries here direct from the organic farms.
+Come hungry, order your food and sit down on the grass with Dubliners.

 Farmers Market At St Anne's Park